apache/flink/docs/dev/table/streaming.md

 <img alt="Continuous Non-Windowed Query" src="{{ site.baseurl }}/fig/table-streaming/query-groupBy-cnt.png" width="90%">
 </center>

-The input table `clicks` is shown on the left-hand side.
-Initially, the table consists of six rows.
-Evaluating the query (shown in the middle) on these six records yields a result table which is shown on the right-hand side at the top.
-When the `clicks` table is updated by appending an additional row (originating from the stream of click events), the query updates the current result table and increases the appropriate count.
-The updated result table is show on the right-hand side in the middle (the updated row is highlighted).
-Finally, another row is added and the result is shown on the right bottom of the figure.
+When the query is started, the `clicks` table (left-hand side) is empty.
+The query starts to compute the result table, when the first row is inserted into the `clicks` table.
+After the first row `[Mary, ./home]` was inserted, the result table (right-hand side, top) consists of a single row `[Mary, 1]`.
+When the second row `[Bob, ./cart]` is inserted into the `clicks` table, the query updates the result table and inserts a new row `[Bob, 1]`.
+The third row `[Mary, ./prod?id=1]` yields an update of an already computed result row such that `[Mary, 1]` is updated to `[Mary, 2]`.
+Finally, the query inserts a third row `[Liz, 1]` into the result table, when the fourth row is appended to the `clicks` table.

-The second query is similar to the first one but groups the `clicks` table in addition to the `user` attribute also on an [hourly tumbling window](./sql.html#group-windows) before it counts the number of URLs.
+The second query is similar to the first one but groups the `clicks` table in addition to the `user` attribute also on an [hourly tumbling window](./sql.html#group-windows) before it counts the number of URLs (time-based computations such as windows are based on special [time attributes](#time-attributes), which are discussed below.).
 Again, the figure shows the input and output at different points in time to visualize the changing nature of dynamic tables.

 <center>
 <img alt="Continuous Group-Window Query" src="{{ site.baseurl }}/fig/table-streaming/query-groupBy-window-cnt.png" width="100%">
 </center>

-The input table `clicks` is shown on the left.
+As before, the input table `clicks` is shown on the left.
 The query continuously computes results every hour and updates the result table.
 The clicks table contains four rows with timestamps (`cTime`) between `12:00:00` and `12:59:59`.
 The query computes two results rows from this input (one for each `user`) and appends them to the result table.
 For the next window between `13:00:00` and `13:59:59`, the `clicks` table contains three rows, which results in another two rows being appended to the result table.
-As more records arrive over time, the result table is appropriately updated.

-**Note:** Time-based computations such as windows are based on special [Time Attributes](#time-attributes), which are discussed below.
+The result table is updated, as more rows are appended to `clicks` over time.

 #### Update and Append Queries

-Although the two example queries appear to be quite similar (both compute a grouped count aggregate), they differ in one important aspect.
-The first query must update previously emitted results, i.e., the changelog stream that defines the result table contains `INSERT` and `UPDATE` changes.
-In contrast, the second query only appends to the result table, i.e., the changelog stream of the result table consists only of `INSERT` changes.
+Although the two example queries appear to be quite similar (both compute a grouped count aggregate), they differ in one important aspect:
+- The first query updates previously emitted results, i.e., the changelog stream that defines the result table contains `INSERT` and `UPDATE` changes.
+- The second query only appends to the result table, i.e., the changelog stream of the result table only consists of `INSERT` changes.

 Whether a query produces an append-only table or an updated table has some implications:
 - Queries that produce update changes usually have to maintain more state (see the following section).